Jeremiah Chapter 4

-They have surrounded her as the keepers of the field do.
+The Chaldeans have surrounded Jerusalem as keepers of a field do.
 They rebelled against God, and God brought this punishment on them.

 Jeremiah 4:18 “Thy way and thy doings have procured these [things] unto thee; this [is] thy wickedness, because it is bitter, because it reacheth unto thine heart.”

-The way in which they walked, which was an evil one.
-And the actions which they committed.
-Their idolatries, backslidings, and rebellions, before spoken of in this and the preceding chapter, were the cause of this siege, and those calamities coming upon them.
+The way in which they walked, was an evil one.
+And the actions which they committed, their idolatries, backslidings, and rebellions, before spoken of in this and the preceding chapter, were the cause of this siege, and those calamities coming upon them.
 They had none to blame but themselves.
 It was their own sinful ways and works which brought this ruin and destruction on them.

 “Because it reacheth unto thine heart”: Into the midst of them, and utterly destroyed them.
 The two last clauses may be rendered, “though it is bitter, though it reacheth unto thine heart”.
 Though it is such a sore distress, and such an utter destruction, yet it was to be ascribed to nothing else but their own sins and transgressions.

 Their own sin brought this evil upon them.
-They were wicked and their bondage will be bitter.
-They have displeased God.
+They were wicked and their bondage will be bitter, because they have displeased God.